 This course introduces contemporary methods and tools for numerical analysis in engineering.
 Topics include numerical methods in differentiation, integration, root-finding, linear and non-linear regressions.
-Upon completion, students should be able to demonstrate: basic structured programming concepts involving decision making, loops, functions, and parameter passing: common numerical methods used in engineering analysis; estimation of the amount of error inherent in different numerical methods: assessment of numerical efficiency; method assessment of numerical efficiency; and convergence properties of different numerical methods.
+Upon completion, students should be able to demonstrate: basic structured programming concepts involving decision making, loops, functions, and parameter passing: common numerical methods used in engineering analysis; estimation of the amount of error inherent in different numerical methods; assessment of numerical efficiency; and convergence properties of different numerical methods.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.